DETAILED ACTION

 Independent claim 16 is directed to an article of manufacture at step 1, which is a statutory category.
 Claim 16 recites similar limitations as claim 1 and is rejected for the same reasons at step 2a, prong one; step 2a, prong 2; and step 2b.
 Claim 16 further recites: a non-transitory computer-readable medium; and one or more processors – which are treated as just an explicit “processor/computer” for storing and executing the operations and are treated under MPEP 2106.05f in the same manner as claim 1.
 Accordingly, these additional elements are viewed as “apply it on a computer” at step 2a, prong 2 and step 2b.
 Thus, the claim is not patent eligible.

-Dependent claims 5, 14, and 19 are directed to an additional element such as: a machine learning model.
-The machine learning model is merely used to route the subset of the set of multiple users via the one or more paths of the set of multiple paths based on the result of the one or more paths satisfying the goal for the set of multiple paths, the second goal for the set of multiple paths, or both (Paragraph 0085).
+Dependent claims 5, 14, and 19 are directed to additional function of the machine learning model.
+The machine learning model is further used to route/allocate the subset of the set of multiple users via the one or more paths of the set of multiple paths based on the result of the one or more paths satisfying the goal for the set of multiple paths, the second goal for the set of multiple paths, or both (Paragraph 0085).
 Merely stating that the step is performed by a computer component (e.g., a machine learning model) results in “apply it” on a computer (MPEP 2106.05f) being applicable at both Step 2A, Prong 2 and Step 2B.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
-In this case, the claims do not provide any specific details about how the machine learning operates (e.g., how the subset of the set of multiple user are selected).
-See 2024 AI Guidance, example 47, claim 2.
+In this case, the claims lacked details as to how the machine learning operates (e.g., how the subset of the set of multiple users is selected).
 Thus, nothing in the claim adds significantly more to the abstract idea.
 The claim is not patent eligible.

 Dependent claims 8-10, 15, and 20 are directed to additional elements such as: a first user interface.
 The first user interface is merely used to: display a set of analytics corresponding to data associated with the result of the one or more paths satisfying the goal; receive an indication of one or more data records and one or more goal conditions; and receive multiple variations (Paragraphs 0088-0090).
 Merely stating that the step is performed by a computer component results in “apply it” on a computer (MPEP 2106.05f) being applicable at both Step 2A, Prong 2 and Step 2B.
 Mere instructions to apply an exception using a generic computer component cannot provide an inventive concept.
 Also, the user interface is considered “field of use” since it’s just used to receive inputs to create a communication process flow, but the user interface is not improved (MPEP 2106.05h).
 Further, instructions to display and/or arrange information in a graphical user interface may not be sufficient to show an improvement in computer-functionality (MPEP 2106.05a).
 Thus, nothing in the claim adds significantly more to the abstract idea.
 The claim is ineligible.